-- Click 5.Install NVIDIA Apps > Yes. - 2.
-Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - Click Next. - 4.
-Click RESTART NOW to restart the computer. - 5.
-After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or App).
+- 1. Click 6.Install NVIDIA Apps > Yes. - 2.
+Click Agree and Continue (button) to accept the terms of the license agreement. - Click Next. - 4.
+Click Close to complete the installation. - 5.
+After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon ...